juliajuju93/AuthorizationsDemoAzureFunction/README.md

 }
 ```

-In our [FunctionAppAPIMAuthTest.cs](FunctionAppAuth/FunctionAppAPIMAuthTest.cs) file, we will add the following code:
+In our [FunctionAppAPIMAuthTest.cs](FunctionAppAuth/FunctionAppAPIMAuthTest.cs) file, we added the following code:

 ```
 using System;